benjaminshim/class-demo/README.md

 To create the env for a new developer, run `make dev_env`.

-## Planned Endpoints:
+## Planned Endpoints

-## User Registration and Authentication:
+ - [ ] **User Registration and Authentication:**
-User registration.
+ - User registration.
-User login for personalized restaurant recommendations.
+ - User login for personalized restaurant recommendations.

-## Restaurant Listings:
+ - [ ] **Location-Based Services**
+ - Allow manual input of location details.
+ - Find nearby restaurants based on the user's location.

+ - [ ] **Restaurant Listings:**
-List restaurants in the area.
+ - List restaurants in the area.
-Get details about a specific restaurant.
+ - Get details about a specific restaurant.

-## Restaurant Reviews and Ratings:
+ - [ ] **Restaurant Reviews and Ratings:**
-Get reviews and ratings for a specific restaurant.
+ - Get reviews and ratings for a specific restaurant.
-Submit user reviews for restaurants.
+ - Submit user reviews for restaurants.

-## Reporting Issues:
+ - [ ] **Reporting Issues:**
-Report issues or problems related to specific restaurants.
+ - Report issues or problems related to specific restaurants.

-## Search and Filters:
+ - [ ] **Search and Filters:**
-Search for restaurants by name, cuisine, or other criteria.
+ - Search for restaurants by name, cuisine, or other criteria.
-Apply filters (e.g., cuisine type, price range) to refine restaurant search results.
+ - Apply filters (e.g., cuisine type, price range) to refine restaurant search results.

-## User Profile:
+ - [ ] **User Profile:**
-View and update user profiles.
+ - View and update user profiles.

-## Bookmark and Favorites:
+ - [ ] **Bookmark and Favorites:**
-Bookmark favorite restaurants for later reference.
+ - Bookmark favorite restaurants for later reference.

-## Restaurant Owners:
+ - [ ] **Reservations**
+ - View, modify, or create existing reservations.

+ - [ ] **Restaurant Owners:**
-Restaurant owners can manage their restaurant information and menu.
+ - Restaurant owners can manage their restaurant information and menu.

 ## CRUD Operations
+#### Create
+- user accounts
+- bookmarks
- - **Create:** creating new user accounts, bookmarks, and issue reports
+- new issue reports
+- new reservations

+#### Read
+- restaurant listings
+- reviews
+- user profiles
- - **Read:** reading restaurant listings, reviews, user profiles, and bookmarks
+- and bookmarks
+- reservations

+#### Update
- - **Update:** updating user profiles
+- user profiles
+- user location
+- updating reservations

+#### Delete
+- deleting accounts
+- bookmarks
- - **Delete:** deleting accounts, bookmarks, issue reports
+- issue reports
+- deleting reservations

-## Endpoint Completion Priority:
+### Endpoint Completion Priority:
 User Registration and Authentication
 User Profile
 Restaurant Listings